 M.S. in Psychology: Course Descriptions

-PSY 515 Cognition, Emotion, and Motivation
+PSY 515 Cognition, Emotion, and Motivation (Core Course)

 This course introduces a basic understanding of the terminology, foundation, theory, and research of cognitive psychology and the neurosciences.
 Emphasis is on the interrelatedness of cognition, emotion, behavior, and motivation across the lifespan.
 Students evaluate concepts of self-agency and morality through a neuroscience lens integrated with the Catholic-Christian vision of the human person.
 Students focus on developing an awareness of the complexities of cognitions, emotions, and motivations in themselves and others.
 Students will be able to appraise interventions that address these complexities informed by the Catholic-Christian vision of the human person.
 (3 credits)